 ANSI/ISO Standards are the Starting Point for Safety Sign Content

 The content of your facility’s safety signs is something that needs to be thoughtfully considered.
-Off-the-shelf, standard Clarion signs may suit the majority of your needs, but there are times when customization is needed to make the sign’s content directly relevant to a given situation.
+Off-the-shelf, standard Clarion Safety signs may suit the majority of your needs, but there are times when customization is needed to make the sign’s content directly relevant to a given situation.
 Whether you use standard signs or customized signs, the guiding principles that define your safety sign system should begin with the ANSI and ISO standards for safety sign and symbol design.

 The Clarion Safety Sign Development Process

 Our experienced Customer Service Department staff are your resource to help choose formats, symbols and text that match up with the content you’ve determined needs to be communicated.
-Our process is collaborative: you know your workplace and the potential hazards that need to be warned about; Clarion knows the latest best practices and standards and how they can be used to communicate safety.
+Our process is collaborative: you know your workplace and the potential hazards that need to be warned about; Clarion Safety knows the latest best practices and standards and how they can be used to communicate safety.

 We’ll also look to our database of sign designs, designs we’ve created before for customers in related industries or who have had similar content customization requirements.
-Clarion has the largest library of safety sign and label designs in the world; which means we have highly efficient processes that can provide you with standardized and customized safety signs that are consistently designed to comply with the latest codes and regulations.
+Clarion Safety has the largest library of safety sign and label designs in the world; which means we have highly efficient processes that can provide you with standardized and customized safety signs that are consistently designed to comply with the latest codes and regulations.

 Safety Sign Content Defined